micro-os-plus/micro-os-plus-iii-tree-DEPRECATED/README.md

 ## Status

-This project is currently in early development stage.
+This project is currently in development stage.

 Files from previous versions are updated, packed as separate packages and linked to this repository.

-During this stage the focus is less on contributing original code, and more on defining the various layers and APIs, the initial implementation relying on existing code, like CMSIS RTOS, FreeRTOS, lwIP, FAT FS, etc.
+During this stage the focus is less on contributing original code, and more on defining the various layers and APIs; the initial implementation will rely on existing code, like CMSIS RTOS, FreeRTOS, lwIP, FAT FS, etc.

-The central piece is a POSIX IO layer, that brings together, under a standard API, files, sockets, devices, etc.
+The core APIs are defined in the CMSIS++ package.
+In addition to the RTOS and Drivers APIs, another major component is the POSIX IO layer, that brings together, under a standard API, files, sockets, devices, etc.

-As for RTOS, currently the preferred API is CMSIS RTOS; it is not perfect, but for the moment it shoud be just fine.